I move amendment No. 1:

 We are in a new constitutional situation where the constitutional right to life of the unborn has been removed.
 That means that any obligation on treating doctors to take the unborn child's life into account in making clinical decisions regarding the women's care has changed.

-That obligation is now lessened under the Constitution, which means, if we are sincere about protecting unborn children's lives after viability, it is all the more necessary that the law says so and that we legislate to fill the gap that exists in the Constitution.
+That obligation is now lessened under the Constitution, which means, if we are sincere about protecting unborn children's lives after viability, it is all the more necessary that the law says so and that we legislate to fill the gap in the Constitution.

 The 2013 legislation to which the Minister refers requires that any decision made to intervene shall have "regard to the need to preserve unborn life as far as practicable", but that is not in the legislation before us.
 Rather, the Bill defines termination of pregnancy as a procedure that intends to end the unborn child's life.
 That is what we mean by a section 10 intervention.
-The requirement is defined as a risk to life or a serious risk to health, but given that there is no time limit post viability after which doctors must do their best to save the child, that the procedure is intended to end the life of the child, that there is no distinction between a mental and a physical health ground, and that the medical practitioner does not have to be a psychiatrist or even have any expertise in the area, how can we all not at least agree that this is a wide-open, badly defined, dangerous section?
-The only thing we have to rely on is the Minister's statement that doctors are good and they will always try to save life, but that is directly contradicted by the legislation, in general, and particularly by the section and the definition, namely, that the procedure intends to end life.
+The requirement is defined as a risk to life or a serious risk to health, but given that there is no time limit post viability after which doctors must do their best to save the child, that the procedure is intended to end the life of the child, that there is no distinction between a mental and a physical health ground and that the medical practitioner does not have to be a psychiatrist or even have any expertise in the area, how can we all not at least agree that this is a wide open, badly defined, dangerous section?
+The only thing on which we have to rely is the Minister's statement that doctors are good and that they will always try to save life, but that is directly contradicted by the legislation, in general, and particularly by the section and the definition, namely, that the procedure intends to end life.